esumitra/basic-scala-cats.g8/README.markdown

  - Cats law testing example
  - JSON encoding with circe

-The project requires Java 8 or Java 11, Scala 2.12.12 and sbt 1.5.2+ environment to run.
+The project requires Java 11, Scala 2.13 and sbt 1.5.2+ environment to run.

 ### Creating a new project
 Run the command below and enter the properties for your project